• Skip to main content

 • These cookies won't expand so they can be baked fairly close together.

-• Storing: Store these chocolate breakfast cookies in a plastic container or paper bag for up to 2 days (they'll be more chewy stored in a plastic container).
+• Store these breakfast chocolate cookies in a plastic container (for a chewier texture) or paper bag for up to 2 days.

 • Freeze in an airtight container for up to 3 months.